owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 Enable increased verbosity to see debugging messages, including which storages are updated and timing::

-  $ sudo -u www-data php occ wnd:listen -v server share useraccount Please enter the password to access the share: notification received in 1471450242
+  $ sudo -u www-data php occ wnd:listen -vvv server share useraccount Please enter the password to access the share: notification received in 1471450242
   File removed : Capirotes/New Document.txt